aspuru-guzik-group/chemical_vae/README.md

 - Numpy

 Jupyter notebook is required to run the ipynb examples.
+Make sure that the [Keras backend](https://keras.io/backend/) is set to use Tensorflow

 ### via Anaconda (recommended way)
 Create a conda enviroment: